moinwiki/moin/docs/admin/configure.rst

 Password storage
 ----------------
-Moin never stores passwords in cleartext, but always as cryptographic hash with random salt (currently ssha256 is the default).
+Moin never stores passwords in clear text, but always as cryptographic hash with a random salt.
+Currently ssha256 is the default.

 Authorization